SFarbolin/quartz/content/solstice-fires.md

 I know realize that the pattern of slow spreading cellular flames coming from propane that I saw on the ride are very different than the fast moving vertical flames of a large wood fire.
 And the sheer volume of flow hitting that surface was way too much for those piddly little 3 sided flame tubes to do much.
 I don't think I'll get that cellular pattern with a bonfire, but I can play more with having fire tubes direct flames out from a central chamber.

+This was the first fire where we started adding surface decoration (paint).
+I mostly avoided

 > [!tip]- More Photos
 > ![[IMG_20250620_162006_725.jpg]]